 As a general rule, the restrictions are established or cancelled by individual item.
-However, when prefectures, municipalities, etc. can separately manage hothouse- and outdoor-cultivated log-grown mushrooms, the restrictions may be established or cancelled by the cultivation method.
-Also, in principle, when the restriction of distribution is established for the log-grown mushrooms cultivated in a hothouse, the restriction of distribution is also applied to those cultivated outdoor (as the latter is considered to be affected by the effects of radionuclides more than the former).
+And the restrictions of distribution of log-grown mushrooms can be established or cancelled by the cultivation method if prefectures, municipalities, etc. can separately manage hothouse- and outdoor-cultivated mushrooms.
+However, in principle, when the restrictions of distribution is established for the log-grown mushrooms cultivated in a hothouse, the restrictions of distribution is also established to those cultivated outdoor (as the latter is considered to be affected by the radionuclides more than the former).